 by Mark Halstead, MD

 Often in sports, people like to follow the motto of “no pain, no gain.”
-While some discomfort may be expected when pushing the body during physical activity, there are points where that discomfort is no longer the expected and becomes a warning sign that an injury may be developing.
+While some discomfort may be expected when pushing the body during physical activity, there are points where that discomfort becomes a warning sign that an injury may be developing.

-In running, those injuries are often overuse injuries which can develop from bumping up mileage too much, too soon; running too high of mileage per week than what the body can tolerate; improper running mechanics; strength deficits; and improper or old footwear.
+In running, those injuries are often overuse injuries that can develop from bumping up mileage too quickly, too soon; running more than what the body can tolerate; improper running mechanics; strength deficits; and improper or old footwear.

 - Pain that progressively worsens the longer you run.

 - Pain that continues to linger constantly even when you are not running.